ambergorzynski/wgslsmith/README.md

 $ ./build.py --dawn-path=/path/to/dawn
 ```

-The Dawn submodule uses the Chromium build system and depedency management, which is called `depot_tools`.
-This will automatically fetch and update external dependencies and toolchains with `gclient`. `gclient` auto-updates `depot_tools`.
+The Dawn submodule uses the Chromium build system and depedency management, `depot_tools`.
+This will fetch and update external dependencies and toolchains with `gclient`. `gclient` auto-updates `depot_tools`.
 Sometimes this introduces problems if the updated dependencies are not backward-compatible with the Dawn version that WGSLsmith is attempting to link with.

 By default, WGSLsmith disables the `depot_tools` auto-update.
 To enable the update, run the following:
 ```sh